ansible/ansible-container/README.md

 $ ansible-container build
 ```

-The build will run for serveral minutes, and playbook task names will be displayed as the build progresses

-Once the build completes, you'll have a local copy of the images, and you're ready to launch the application by running the following:
+The build will run for serveral minutes, and playbook task names will be displayed as the build progresses.
+Once the build completes, you'll have a local copy of the images, and you'll be ready to launch the application by running the following:

 ```
 # Launch the application